ahyattdev/zombie-party/README.md

+# Zombie Party
+A top-down arcade zombie shooter written with the HTML5/Javascript Phaser game library.

-You can play this game at https://ahyattdev.github.io/projects/zombie-party
+You can play this game at https://ahyattdev.github.io/zombie-party/

 Welcome to Zombie Party!